 Review: The Charter House Makati

-It was one weekend of December (so technically this is an overdue review) when I suddenly felt that feeling of needing to be somewhere else and spend time for the weekend, however I still have articles that needs to finish before it hits the long weekend for the Christmas season.
-I need a place that isn’t expensive (I wasn’t in the mood for luxury that time) within the city, have comfortable bed and most important – a good internet connection.
+It was one weekend in December (so technically this is an overdue review) when I suddenly felt that feeling of needing to be somewhere else and spend time for the weekend, however, I still have articles that need to be finished before they hit the long weekend for the Christmas season.
+I need a place that isn’t expensive (I wasn’t in the mood for luxury at that time) within the city, has a comfortable bed, and most importantly – a good internet connection.

-So without batting my eyes, I booked a weekend stay The Charter House in Makati City – a business hotel within Greenbelt area, just next to Makati Diamond Hotel.
+So without batting my eyes, I booked a weekend stay at The Charter House in Makati City – a business hotel within the Greenbelt area, just next to Makati Diamond Hotel.

-I arrived at around 3pm in a Saturday afternoon with my weekend luggage bag along with my laptop.
-I thought this weekend will give be more inspiration and drive to finish my articles (which I did successfully!)
-Might be quite an expensive way to find inspiration (for some) but it’s the lifestyle that I have for many years ever since I started writing.
+I arrived at around 3pm on a Saturday afternoon with my weekend luggage bag along with my laptop.
+I thought this weekend would give me more inspiration and drive to finish my articles (which I did successfully!)
+Might be quite an expensive way to find inspiration (for some) but it’s the lifestyle that I have had for many years ever since I started writing.

-Initially, I am surprise that this business hotel exist near inside the Greenbelt area!
+Initially, I was surprised that this business hotel exists near the Greenbelt area!
 I realized I’ve been passing this area and now noticing this building, which is just across Greenbelt 5.
 Maybe I wasn’t paying much attention and my mind was preoccupied by something else.

 The Charter House Makati

-I stayed for 2-nights at this place and I say it was one of the rewarding stay I had.
-I finished 25-articles during my stay (all editorials!) and those are good for the whole 2-months of January to February this year (yes I write articles in advance using my editorial calendar).
+I stayed for 2-nights at this place and I say it was one of the most rewarding stays I had.
+I finished 25 articles during my stay (all editorials!) and those are good for the whole 2 months of January to February this year (yes I write articles in advance using my editorial calendar).

 Review: The Charter House Makati